jzumer/pytwed/README.md

 ## Usage

-The module can then be loaded and directly used as follows:
+The module can then be loaded and used as follows:

 ```python
 import pytwed